-These cats are incredibly loyal and clever.
+In addition to being cats with big ears, the Devon Rex is incredibly loyal and clever.
 They love to cuddle and spend a lot of time with their owners, even choosing to rest on their shoulders.

-The Cornish Rex also has a genetic reason for the curl in their coat, although it is not the same gene as what gives the Devon Rex their appearance.
+The Cornish Rex also has a genetic reason for the curl in their coat, although it is not the same gene as that which gives the Devon Rex their appearance.
 The coat is often curly, but can be so thin that they appear bald in some places.
-This is because, unlike most cats, the Cornish Rex only has a down undercoat.
-This means they are very soft, but do not have a sturdy protection.
+This is because, unlike most cats, the Cornish Rex only has an undercoat.
+This means they are very soft, but do not have sturdy protection.

 They do have a pointed triangular shaped head with very long ears.
 They originate from England, specifically the county of Cornwall where they get their name, and are very loving cats.

-Considered to be a sub-set of the Balinese, one of the most noticeable differences between these cats is their large pointed ears which are even bigger.
-This cat has a color-point appearance which is similar to the Siamese cat and this distinguishes them from similar looking breeds as the Oriental Longhair.
+Considered to be a sub-set of the Balinese, one of the most noticeable differences between these cats is their large pointed ears which are even bigger than the former.
+This cat has a color-point appearance which is similar to types of Siamese cat and this distinguishes them from similar looking breeds as the Oriental Longhair.
 The Javanese cat's ears are long throughout their lives, but they look particularly big in proportion when they are kittens.

 While some of the long-eared cats on this list have little hair or have the downy fur of the Cornish Rex, the Sphynx is the first which is completely hairless.
 Although they don't have any hair, they still maintain the markings on their skin as if they had.
 This means that a Sphynx cat can still have tabby or spotted markings even without fur.

-The lack of fur is perhaps the most distinctive characteristic between this cat and other breeds, but it is not the only one.
+Being a hairless cat breed is perhaps the most distinctive characteristic between this and other cars, but it is not the only one.
 They have a long body which extends to the ears.
 The lack of fur makes these ears look even longer, almost giving them an alien-like appearance.
 They are often quite boisterous characters and, while affectionate, need lots of attention or they may develop behavioral issues.
-Similar hairless cats with big ears include the Don Sphynx (or Donskoy cat) and Peterbald bear certain resemblances, but are not actually related to the Sphynx.
+Similar hairless cats with big ears include the Don Sphynx (or Donskoy cat) and Peterbald.
+They bear certain resemblances, but are not actually related to the Sphynx.

-Another Siamese derivative breed, the Havana Brown shares their long ears, but does not have the same pointed coloration.
+Another Siamese derivative breed, the Havana Brown shares their long ears, but does not have the same colorpoint coloration.
 While not many people have heard of this breed, they have been around since not long after WWII.
 They are strong cats and maintain a short coat.
-They love their adopted families and will be very loyal, wanting to play, but are not the most energetic.
+They love their adopted families and will be very loyal.
+While wanting to play, they are not the most energetic.
 They are also generally very friendly, curious and not as fearful as many cats.

-They are a large cat in general which extends to their ears.
-However, they are beautiful and graceful in how they move and muscular rather than bulky.
+They are a generally large cat, a trait which extends to their ears.
+They are beautiful and graceful in how they move and muscular rather than bulky.
 There are different varieties of color with the cream colored ‘Royal’ Ashera cat being perhaps the most exclusive.